steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="What_is_a_MVEST">What is a MVEST?</span>

 A VEST is a unit of measurement for Steem Power.
 A MVEST is one million VESTS.
-The amount of Steem Power in one MVEST can be found on <a href="https://steemd.com/">steemd.com</a> as `steem_per_mvests`.
+The amount of Steem Power in one MVEST can be found on <a href="https://steemscan.com/">steemscan.com</a> as `steem_per_mvests`. or <a href="https://steemdb.io//">steemdb.io</a>

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="Can_I_sell_goods_and_services_on_Steemit">Can I sell goods and services on Steemit?</span>